Perinatal Neonatal Quality Improvement Network Spring Summit, 4/12/23

 Planning Committee and Disclosures

-The following planning committee members from Boston University Chobanian & Avedisian School of Medicine’s Office of Continuing Medical Education have no relevant financial relationships to disclose:
+The following planning committee members from Boston University Chobanian & Avedisian School of Medicine’s Office of Continuing Medical Education have no relevant financial relationships with ineligible companies:

 Michael Burk, BS – Operations Manager